railsuser2014/openobject-doc-book-en/3/3_9/payment_terms.rst

 Payment Terms
 =============

-You can define whatever payment terms you need in Open ERP.
+You can define whatever payment terms you need in OpenERP.
 Payment terms determine the due dates for paying an invoice.

 To define new payment terms, use the menu :menuselection:`Accounting -->